MicrosoftDocs/intellicode/docs/quickstart-team-completions.md

 ## What happens once you train your model?

-Once you kick off training your model for team completions, we analyze your code locally to extract a summary file with metadata on your types and their usages and securely upload it to our service.
+Once you kickoff training your model for team completions:
+* We analyze your code locally.
+* We extract a summary file with metadata on your types and their usages.
+* Finally, we secure upload it to the IntelliCode service.

 You will see the training progress in your Visual Studio output window's IntelliCode section.
 Once the training is complete, you will be able to see your summary and the new model tailored to your code.
 You can then try writing some code using the classes/types that are particular to your repo - you should see starred suggestions for the most common cases.

-If you want more information about what data is used and transferred in this process see [IntelliCode data and  privacy](https://docs.microsoft.com/visualstudio/intellicode/custommodels#data-and-privacy).
+</br> If you want more information about what data is used and transferred in this process see [IntelliCode data and  privacy](https://docs.microsoft.com/visualstudio/intellicode/custommodels#data-and-privacy).

 ## Automate model retraining
 To keep your completions up-to-date as your code changes, you can automate training your model in Azure DevOps with the IntelliCode CI build task.